 The twelve days of Christmas are filled with joy, merriment, and good old Christmas cheer.
 It’s the season of love, peace, and happiness.
 It’s the one time of the year when we get off work, spend time with our families, dash for some last-minute shopping, eat and drink, go to parties and family get-togethers, enjoy gifts, and celebrate a perfect Christmas.
 But, many of us may be experiencing holiday depression.

 For many of us, the holidays are a time filled with anxiety and depression.
 Christmas stress and anxiety can often intensify feelings of sadness among those suffering from depression.
+But doing a few things can help you cope with anxiety and depression.

 “Christmas is not a time or a season but a state of mind.
 To cherish peace and goodwill, to be plenteous in mercy is to have the real spirit of Christmas.” – Calvin Coolidge